 What is ZooED?

-In 2011, the Zoological Tax District was formed, supporting expansion of the Zoo's facilities, programs, and reach within the community.
+In 2011, the Zoological Tax District, consisting of Jackson and Clay Counties, was formed, supporting expansion of the Zoo's facilities, programs, and reach within the community.
 This included the creation of an extensive curriculum program combining conservation, animals, and Missouri state standards.
 By 2015, three full curriculum programs were rolled out and ZooED was officially born…

 The Kansas City Zoo’s ZooED program fosters the next generation of conservation-minded citizens through cross-curricular, standards-based learning experiences.
 Three ZooED programs currently exist, with an early learning curriculum program in the works for future use.
 They are: